dsdd/EnchantmentsPlusMinus/README.md

 Easily customizable custom enchants
 A special currency called Tokens that can be easily integrated with voting systems, crate systems, etc
 An easy-to-use API to make your own custom enchants
-PAPI Support, use %eps_tokens% to display your tokens!
+PAPI Support, use %eps_tokens% or %eps_tokens_formatted% to display your tokens!

 # Commands
 /enchants - Opens the enchant GUI